| Tweet |

 Notice: Installing additional outlet wiring should be done with a permit and be inspected.

-Electrical Tip When Planning Electrical Wiring for Outlet Circuits
+Planning Electrical Wiring for Outlet Circuits

 - The answer to this question of how many receptacle outlets can be wired to one circuit will be relevant to the location of the receptacle circuit and what the outlets will be used for, or the designated use for the circuit as it pertains to the load that will be placed on the circuit.

-- This will include identifying specific equipment or devices that will be connected to the circuit.
-As the definition of the circuit is identified then we will need to see if there are specific codes that must be followed in order to be code compliant.
+- As the definition of the circuit is identified then we will need to see if there are specific codes that must be followed in order to be code compliant.

 - The code is very clear about certain circuits that are installed in some locations of the home.
 Even more than this, the actual type of circuit may be addressed as well, such is the case for bedroom outlet receptacles.

 - Bedroom outlet circuits must be protected by an AFCI circuit breaker, or an AFCI receptacle outlet must be installed in the first position of all the other receptacle outlets.
-For bedroom areas it is common to have ten to twelve outlets on one circuit, which may be 15 amp or 20 amp.

 - Keeping in mind the loads that are placed on some bedroom circuits by a busy family, it may be best to have two bedrooms on one twenty amp AFCI circuit, if the exact intended load will allow.

-- he kitchen is another example where specific circuits must be installed and loaded according to the national electrical code.
-Kitchen counter top receptacle outlets used for small appliances is another example.
-Small appliance kitchen circuit must be twenty amp with GFCI protection, and a minimum of two of these circuits are required.
+- Small appliance kitchen circuit must be twenty amp with GFCI protection, and a minimum of two of these circuits are required.

-- The actual number of circuits will depend on the size of the home.
-In larger homes, it is very common to have four or more twenty amp circuits that are serving counter top receptacles.
+- In larger homes, it is very common to have four or more twenty amp circuits that are serving counter top receptacles.

-Electrical Tip When Planning Electrical Wiring for Outlet Circuits
+Electrical Tip when Planning Electrical Wiring for Outlet Circuits

 - Identify the intended use for the circuit.